← Back to guides

 Why PvP almost always means 16x

-Three reasons.
-(1) Frame rate: in PvP, input-to-render latency decides fights.
-16x minimizes texture bandwidth, letting you push render distance out while holding high FPS.
-(2) Reading speed: 16x pixels are bigger, so the eye distinguishes "what is that block / mob" almost instantly.
-64x+ adds texture but softens silhouettes, slowing the read.
-(3) Pack stackability: PvP players often layer specialized packs (crosshair, sword, HUD).
+Three reasons. ・Frame rate: in PvP, input-to-render latency decides fights.
+16x minimizes texture bandwidth.
+That lets you push render distance out while holding high FPS. ・Reading speed: 16x pixels are bigger, so your eye distinguishes "what is that block or mob" almost instantly.
+64x+ adds texture but softens silhouettes, which slows the read. ・Pack stackability: PvP players often layer specialized packs for crosshair, sword, and HUD.
 16x stacks with 16x cleanly.
 Mixing 16x with 64x in the same scene creates inconsistent visual density that's distracting.

 Choosing resolution in PackAnvil

-The PackAnvil builder exposes a resolution toggle before export: 16x / 32x / 64x / 128x.
-Default is 16x (PvP-tuned).
+The PackAnvil builder gives you a resolution toggle before export: 16x / 32x / 64x / 128x.
+The default is 16x (PvP-tuned).
 When you switch, PackAnvil's built-in crosshair / sword / HUD textures upscale to match.
-The upscale is nearest-neighbor, preserving pixel boundaries.
-So 128x looks like "the same 16x silhouette enlarged eight times", not like a smooth HD illustration.
-That trade-off is intentional — if you want HD-illustrated assets, you'll need to source them separately.
+The upscale is nearest-neighbor, so it preserves pixel boundaries.
+128x looks like "the same 16x silhouette enlarged eight times", not a smooth HD illustration.
+That trade-off is intentional.
+If you want HD-illustrated assets, source them separately.
 For PvP, 16x is the safe choice and rarely needs changing.

 FAQ